sanus-solutions/sanus-hha-client/README.md

 Sound Files
 * alsa.conf - make sure defaults are 0
 * ~/.asoundrc
-* make sure you make proper sound card selection
+* Make sure you make proper sound card selection
+* Change `alsamixer` to have 100% volume if it sounds low

 Make sure that the .asoundrc file looks like this.